 Bring-Your-Own-Device or BYOD is no longer an anticipated trend.
 It has arrived to live among us and predicted to only increase in usage.
 What are the challenges and opportunities in handling this force, which has permeated the mobile office lifestyle?

-The rise of BYOD was influenced chiefly by the growth of Enterprise Mobility and specially the smart devices.
+The rise of BYOD was influenced chiefly by the growth of Enterprise Mobility and especially the smart devices.
 Picture this, The Economist in a recent article Planet of phones says that today about half the adult population in the world own smartphones and by 2020 that number will go up to 80%.
 A Gartner survey report says that by 2017, more than 38% of companies expect to stop providing workplace devices to staff by 2016.

-This means that all these devices, whether a smartphone or a tablet, are fully functional offices rather than just an email and messaging service centers as they started out to be.
+This means that all these devices, whether a smartphone or a tablet, are fully functional offices rather than just email and messaging service centers as they started out to be.
 BYOD is being heralded as the biggest change to client computing since computers arrived in the workplace.
 Enterprise apps today make complex daily functions of companies possible for employees across the spectrum of industries and ranks.

 We live in a dynamic business world, where work demands must be met as and when they arise.
-BYOD provides the employee an opportunity to resolve the problem without the painful task of being physically present for a midnight crisis call.
+BYOD provides the employee with an opportunity to resolve the problem without the painful task of being physically present for a midnight crisis call.
 It also takes data sharing in companies to a whole new level.
-The employee is comfortable in working on a preferred device and spared the hassle of coordinating work across various devices.
+The employee is comfortable working on a preferred device and spared the hassle of coordinating work across various devices.

-Most companies would partially foot the bill of service costs and also invest in systems that ensure that efficiency and security of working on non-company owned enterprises.
+Most companies would partially foot the bill of service costs and also invest in systems that ensure the efficiency and security of working on non-company owned enterprises.
 The amount earlier spent by companies to buy devices can be substantially used for providing and maintaining the BYOD infrastructure for a lot more employees.

 Security and Privacy

 The red flag if any for BYOD has been concerns of security.
-Every device is a potential vulnerable point, for various threats ranging from confidential data theft to virus attacks.
+Every device is a potentially vulnerable point, for various threats ranging from confidential data theft to virus attacks.
 For the companies and specifically IT heads to draw a line on what is acceptable and not on the device of an employee is hazy at best.

-The multitude of security approaches, from password protection to wipe outs cannot come as an afterthought.
+The multitude of security approaches, from password protection to wipeouts cannot come as an afterthought.
 IT teams should collaborate with users and business managers to proactively create policies, implement programs and anticipate future requirements for BYOD.
-Data protection rules and regulations for all possible scenarios whether it is an employee leaving a company or the loss of device, must be in place as corporates embrace BYOD.
+Data protection rules and regulations for all possible scenarios whether it is an employee leaving a company or the loss of the device, must be in place as corporates embrace BYOD.

 Mobile devices could easily leave a trail of information of the user, including location among other things.
-The extent of information that companies can access to on a mobile device of an employee could be questionable.
+The extent of information that companies can access on a mobile device of an employee could be questionable.
 Assurances are necessary to the employee that need not worry about stalking or intrusion into private data.
-Tools and software solutions such as Mobile Data Management (MDM) and Data loss Prevention (DLP) are coming in handy to manage the apps the employee is using and secure company data.
+Tools and software solutions such as Mobile Data Management (MDM) and Data Loss Prevention (DLP) are coming in handy to manage the apps the employee is using and secure company data.

 As Enterprise Mobility apps have become the norm of the day, BYOD is no longer a question of ‘if” but a clarification of ‘how’.
 Businesses need to assess their mobile workforce and choose an appropriate route to BYOD.
-The approach needs to graduate from haphazard implementation of delivery systems across various platforms to a holistic one.
+The approach needs to graduate from the haphazard implementation of delivery systems across various platforms to a holistic one.